goreleaser/goreleaser/www/docs/customization/announce/opencollective.md

     slug: 'goreleaser'

     # Title for the update
+    #
     # Default: '{{ .Tag }}'
+    # Templates: allowed
     title_template: 'Release of {{ .Tag }}'

-    # Message template to use while publishing.
+    # Message to use while publishing.
 It can be HTML!
+    #
     # Default: '{{ .ProjectName }} {{ .Tag }} is out!<br/>Check it out at <a href="{{ .ReleaseURL }}">{{ .ReleaseURL }}</a>'
+    # Templates: allowed
     message_template: 'Awesome project {{.Tag}} is out!'
 ```